WELCOME TO CHELSEA

 The PRE-RAFAELITE poet and painter converted it into a temple of AESTHETICISM, and kept a menagerie of exotic animals here.

 Writer Meredith used to live here, as well.
 What a trio of BOHEMIANS.
-A few tears ago, JOHN PAUL GETTY II
+A few years ago, JOHN PAUL GETTY II

 THE PRE-RAPHAELITES